 Wilmington, North Carolina is among the most historically significant African American regions in the United States, with ancestry dating back to the 1700s.
-Throughout the year there are museum exhibitions, theme tours and events that interpret Wilmington’s African American history.
-Here’s a roundup of activities—many of which are virtual this year—that celebrate African American heritage during February, which is nationally designated as Black History Month.
+Throughout the year there are museum exhibitions, themed tours and events that interpret Wilmington’s African American history.
+Here’s a roundup of activities that celebrate African American heritage during February, which is nationally designated as Black History Month.

 Events